B.C.’s response to unjustified U.S. tariffs

 B.C. supports Canada's action to impose counter-tariffs on American products.
 We are taking further action in areas we control, like liquor and purchasing.
 Our goal is to keep our dollars out of a country that is trying to economically harm Canada.

-• Directed B.C. government and Crown corporations to buy goods and services from Canada and other countries first
+• Buy goods and services from Canada and other countries first

-• Next, we are introducing legislation that, if passed, would allow B.C. to further defend jobs and businesses and respond to new challenges quickly:
+• Legislation has been introduced that, if passed, would allow B.C. to further defend jobs and businesses and respond to new challenges quickly:

-• We are prepared to take additional action if needed.
+• We will take additional action if needed.

 How this makes a difference

 • BC Liquor is one of the largest buyers of alcohol in the world.
-These targeted actions will result in a $40 million a year loss for manufacturers in the states governed by elected officials most supportive of Trump’s unfair tariffs.
+Removing American liquor from shelves will result in U.S. manufacturers losing tens of millions a year.

 Learn more